jssteinberg/some-makeup/src/routes/style/index.md

 @import "makeup-style/src/default.css";
 ```

-*Populate HTML documents and makeup style safely.* A lean CSS default that prevents text and content from overflowing; prevents the needed elements from affecting line-height <small>(excluding `button` and `inputs`)</small>, and; improves default font issues, semantic styling and usability.
+*Populate HTML documents and makeup style safely.* A lean improved CSS default that prevents text and content from overflowing; prevents the needed elements from affecting line-height <small>(excluding `button` and `inputs`)</small>, and; improves default font issues, semantic styling and usability.
 This CSS is mandatory for avoiding breaking layouts, especially for narrow viewports, and for keeping a consistent typographic rhythm.
 Be confident in that '90s look if you will!

 This file is an alternative to [normalize.css][nc], [modern-normalize][mn], [CSS Remedy][cr], [sanitize.css][sc] and similar.
 Together with below file it even normalizes buttons and inputs, which the mentioned alternatives does not.